mlfoundations/open_flamingo/README.md

 --lr_scheduler constant \
 --warmup_steps 5000 \
 --use_media_placement_augmentation \
---c4_textsim_threshold 30
+--mmc4_textsim_threshold 30
 ```

 ## Dataset
 We expect all our training datasets to be [WebDataset](https://github.com/webdataset/webdataset) shards.
-We train our models on the [LAION 2B](https://huggingface.co/datasets/laion/laion2B-en) and multimodal C4 (coming soon) datasets.
-By default the LAION 2B dataset is in WebDataset format if it is downloaded using the [img2dataset tool](https://github.com/rom1504/img2dataset) and the multimodal C4 dataset comes packaged in the WebDataset format.
+We train our models on the [LAION 2B](https://huggingface.co/datasets/laion/laion2B-en) and Multimodal C4 (coming soon) datasets.
+By default the LAION 2B dataset is in WebDataset format if it is downloaded using the [img2dataset tool](https://github.com/rom1504/img2dataset) and Multimodal C4 comes packaged in the WebDataset format.

 # Evaluation